5.3.3 |

 'distinctive advantages' of the term relevance lies in its

 bringing out its 'subjectivity'.
-By this

-'e did not mean,
+'e did not mean, however, that the

-however, that the relevant is an arbitrary creation of the
+relevant is an arbitrary creation of the individual subject, but that the

-on 'its value for us and our attitude towards it'.
-Thus
+relevance of something depends on 'its value for us and our attitude

-'er subjective was merely
+'er subjective merely meant

-because of its 'selectiveness' one might select too little or
+Nevertheless, because of its 'selectiveness' one might select too little or

-too much, and --as the argument continued-- relevancy
+too much, and —as the argument continued— relevancy

 remains a risky affair.
-(Incidentally, this disputableness of the

-concept was assessed as an advantage.)
+(Incidentally, this disputableness of the concept was assessed as an

 Now, A may be taller than B and shorter than C, yet this does